Woman using one of the best travel credit cards to purchase her next travel adventure.

 By doing things like talking openly with me about money and giving me opportunities to understand the practical applications of what he taught me (such as by providing me with a credit card and closely supervising me), he helped me understand money as something to be worked with and managed.

-When I went to apply for my first-ever travel card (which is still the one I use today), it was my strong credit score that enabled me to qualify for it.
+When I went to apply for my first-ever travel credit card, I qualified for the Capital One Venture thanks to my strong credit score.
 That strong credit score only existed because of that first Discover card and the various coaching sessions he gave me.

-When I moved overseas with the card, it was wholly thanks to my dad that I knew to never spend more than I could pay off at the end of the credit cycle
+When I moved overseas with my Venture card, it was wholly thanks to my dad that I knew to never spend more than I could pay off at the end of the credit cycle

 The devil is always in the details